SandeepTheDev/complete-javascript/03-scope/README.md

 ## Key points to remember

-- Function declaration attached their indentifier with enclosing scope.
+- Function declaration attached their identifier with enclosing scope.
 - Function expression attach their identifier to their on scope & its read only.
 - You should always always use named function expression instead of anonymous function expressions.

-**Principle of least privilege**: By default everything should be private, and only exposing minimal neccessary.
+**Principle of least privilege**: By default everything should be private, and only exposing minimal necessary.

 Scopes are great way to hide things that doesn't need to be exposed.
 By wrapping things inside the scope also solves the problem of name collision.